ajisaprl/calculator-test/README.md

 Since the application embeded inside canvas, The interaction is performed by keyboard events from [Actions Class in Selenium](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html)

 ## Assertion
-We can trean canvas as an image.
+We can treat canvas as an image.
 Thus, the assertion is conducted by:
 1. taking screenshot of the result
 2. Cropping the result image
 3. Save it into local machine